marcos9966/rhumdapp/README.md

 ```
 sudo apt-get install libwebkit2gtk-4.0-dev
 ```
-trying again to build project you may have some notice, however you can run application with
+trying again to build project, maybe you may see some notice, however if compiling, you have not errors, you can run application with
 ```
 cmd/rhumdapp
 ```